paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/data_sources_methods.md

 (meca_4_3_2_4)=
 ### Combined approach
 {term}`Bayesian inference <Bayesian inference>` updating is the recommended method for combining different sources of information for mechanical reliability prediction with independent statistical data.
-The specific case of {term}`Bayesian inference <Bayesian inference>` updating for reliability estimates derived with structural reliability methods, using failure data collected e.g. in part level testing, is discussed in {numref}`meca_4_6_5`.
+The specific case of {term}`Bayesian inference <Bayesian inference>` updating for reliability estimates derived with {term}`structural reliability methods <Structural reliability method>`, using failure data collected e.g. in part level testing, is discussed in {numref}`meca_4_6_5`.
 However, {term}`Bayesian inference <Bayesian inference>` statistics as discussed in {numref}`methods` are applicable also more generally, e.g. to update preliminary estimates based on Handbook data or expert elicitation.